k2view-academy/K2View-Academy/articles/26_fabric_security/02_fabric_entities_design.md

 The encrypting process is a little different among cloud providers:

-* [AWS]([https://aws.amazon.com/kms](https://aws.amazon.com/kms/)), The application calls to KMS to generate a data key and get back the data keys in its 2 forms.
+* [AWS]([https://aws.amazon.com/kms](https://aws.amazon.com/kms/)), The application calls to KMS to generate a data key and it then gets the data key back in its 2 forms.
 * [GCP](https://cloud.google.com/security-key-management), The application itself generates the data key and calls to KMS to encrypt it.

 Then, in either of KMS providers, the application uses the clear/plain form to encrypt the data and also stores the encrypted data key, so that it will be enabled decrypting it later.
 Application shall decide whether reuse a data key for later encryptions, or to regenerate different ones, either every time or  in some frequency.